 I’ll be honest: we were already struggling.
 And now so much has changed, within weeks.
 What with the current pandemic and the lockdown status in the UK, the picture outlined above is covered by a fresh, thick layer.
 B and I are no longer just transitioning from a romantic relationship into a loving friendship, but now attempting this feat amidst an extraordinary backdrop of social isolation and anxiety, and insecurity around work, money, and childcare.
 Understandably, it is harder than ever to remain mindful and gracious with one another, particularly since both of us are now, thanks to lockdown, physically estranged from our new(er) romantic others.

 Are we alone in our more complex family set-up?
-Hardly – there are huge numbers of co-parents and/or blended families across the world who need to maintain consistency for their children whilst also keeping them safe and adhering to new legislation and fast-changing advice.
-In his address to our nation on Monday 23rd March, the British Prime Minister, Boris Johnson, told families they could go for runs/cycle rides ‘as a household’ but didn’t tell anyone if young children could move between two households, where appropriate.
+Hardly, there are huge numbers of co-parents and/or blended families across the world who need to maintain consistency for their children whilst also keeping them safe and adhering to new legislation and fast-changing advice.
+In his address, British Prime Minister Boris Johnson told families they could go for runs/cycle rides “as a household,” but didn’t tell anyone if young children could move between two households, where appropriate.
 This lead to high anxiety, for many, who wondered if one parent was either to be separated from their children (unthinkable) whilst (perhaps equally unthinkable) the other one had to do everything, full-time.